 Intro to WordPress Custom Post Types

-Without knowing it you may already be familiar with what WordPress Custom Posts Types offer.
+Without knowing it, you may already be familiar with what WordPress Custom Post Types offer.
 Many themes give you sections like “Our Team,” which offers you the ability to create custom profiles for people in your organization.
-Or, you may have seen the “Portfolio” menu item in the backend of your WordPress theme, which lets you create a catalog of projects you want to showcase on your site.
+Or, you may have seen the “Portfolio” menu item in the back-end of your WordPress theme, which lets you create a catalog of projects you want to showcase on your site.
 “Testimonials” or “Gallery” are also familiar eXamples that are built into many themes.
 More often than not, these tools are powered by WordPress Custom Post Types.

 - WordPress Custom Post Types also let you create custom taxonomies (categories and subcategories) specific to your post type.
 A movie post type, for eXample, may be categorized by genre, era, or rating.
 By using a WordPress Custom Post Type taxonomy you do not have to complicate the categories and subcategories of your regular Posts.

 WordPress Custom Post Types highlight the fact that WordPress is not simply a blogging platform: it is a robust Content Management System that will help you organize your content and customize the presentation of your WordPress website to the world.